Small population size: Demographic effects

 The influence of stochastic variation in demographic (reproductive and mortality) rates is much higher for small populations than large ones.
 Stochastic variation in demographic rates causes small populations to fluctuate randomly in size.
-This variation could be a result of unequal sex ratios, high variance in family size, inbreeding or fluctuating population size.
-The smaller the population the greater the probability that fluctuations will lead to extinction.
+This variation could be a result of unequal sex ratios, high variance in family size, inbreeding, or fluctuating population size.
+The smaller the population, the greater the probability that fluctuations will lead to extinction.

 One demographic consequence of a small population size is the probability that all offspring in a generation are of the same sex, and where males and females are equally likely to be produced (see sex ratio), is easy to calculate: it is given by $1/2^{n-1}$ (the chance of all animals being females is $1/2^n$; the same holds for all males, thus this result).
 This can be a problem in very small populations.
-In 1977, the last 18 kakapo on a Fiordland island in New Zealand were all male, though the probability of this would only be 0.0000076 if determined by chance (however, females are generally preyed upon more often than males and kakapo may be subject to sex allocation).
+In 1977, the last 18 kākāpō on a Fiordland island in New Zealand were all male, though the probability of this would only be 0.0000076 if determined by chance (however, females are generally preyed upon more often than males and kakapo may be subject to sex allocation).
 With a population of just three individuals the probability of them all being the same sex is 0.25.
 Put another way, for every four species reduced to three individuals (or more precisely three individuals in the effective population), one will become extinct within one generation just because they are all the same sex.
 If the population remains at this size for several generations, such an event becomes almost inevitable.

 Environmental effects

 The environment can directly affect the survival of a small population.
-Some detrimental effects include stochastic variation in the environment, (year to year variation in rainfall, temperature) which can produce temporally correlated birth and death rates (i.e. 'good' years when birth rates are high and death rates are low and 'bad' years when birth rates are low and death rates are high) that lead to fluctuations in the population size.
+Some detrimental effects include stochastic variation in the environment (year to year variation in rainfall, temperature), which can produce temporally correlated birth and death rates (i.e. 'good' years when birth rates are high and death rates are low and 'bad' years when birth rates are low and death rates are high) that lead to fluctuations in the population size.
 Again, smaller populations are more likely to become extinct due to these environmentally generated population fluctuations than the large populations.

 The environment can also introduce beneficial traits to a small population that promote its persistence.
 In the small, fragmented populations of the acorn woodpecker, minimal immigration is sufficient for population persistence.
 Despite the potential genetic consequences of having a small population size, the acorn woodpecker is able to avoid extinction and the classification as an endangered species because of this environmental intervention causing neighboring populations to immigrate.
 Immigration promotes survival by increasing genetic diversity, which will be discussed in the next section as a harmful factor in small populations.